Summer Road Trip to Twin Lakes!March 14, 2020

-When planning a visit to the high country, make sure you head to Twin Lakes, Colorado!
+For a great road trip, head to Twin Lakes, Colorado, this spring!
 Set near the edge of two of Colorado’s largest glacial lakes, this historic village is both picturesque and welcoming.
-And it’s now open for a season of fun!
+Businesses in Twin Lakes, and the jaw-dropping drive over Independence Pass, re-open by Memorial Day weekend, depending on snow conditions.

 Top of the Rockies Scenic Byway

 The Top of the Rockies Scenic Byway, also known as Highway 82, is a popular route between Twin Lakes and Aspen.
 This twisty-turning road climbs to the summit of Independence Pass, with jaw-dropping views at 12,905’.
 It’s open only in the summer months.
-In case of inclement weather, please check Colorado Department of Transportation for road conditions.
+Please check Colorado Department of Transportation for road conditions.

-On the east side of the pass, businesses in Twin Lakes are open for the summer season, and so are Twin Lakes campgrounds.
+On the east side of the pass, businesses in Twin Lakes open for summer by Memorial Day Weekend, and so do the Twin Lakes campgrounds.
 Come see this peaceful, historic village!

 Here are seven things you can do in Twin Lakes: